|#1||Optilegra||2 in Rapid City

 |Davis||Doctor must use Davis|

-The South Dakota Retailers Association was founded in 1897 and represents over 4,000 businesses across South Dakota.
+The South Dakota Retailers Association was founded in 1897 and represents nearly 4,000 businesses across South Dakota.
 Which vision plan do they trust?